-After applying the self-tanner, I wait at least 15-20 minutes before putting on loose clothing, usually pajama shorts and a tank top.
+After applying the self-tanner, I wait at least 5-10 minutes before putting on loose clothing, usually pajama shorts and a tank top.
 I make sure the room is cool so I don’t sweat.
 You want to avoid getting your skin wet for the next several hours to allow the tan to develop.
 So no exercising, showering, doing dishes, etc. for at least 4-5 hours.
 I personally wait longer than that.
 Some people like to rinse off the guide color after several hours, but I wait until my next shower the following day to wash it off.
-I have not had any issues with color transfer on my clothes or sheets (and I have white sheets) with the St. Moriz tanning mousse.
+I have not had any issues with color transfer on my clothes with the St. Moriz tanning mousse.

 Here’s my before and after.
 The first pic on the left is with no self-tanner; the middle picture is after using the Medium shade from St. Moriz; the picture on the right is after using the Dark shade from St. Moriz:

 Self tans fade quicker the more you shower, sweat, and shave.
 My self-tans gradually fade over about 3 days.
 Make sure to moisturize your skin frequently, which can help extend the tan.

 Do you have any additional tips and tricks for self-tanning at home?